errael/astrology-castro/README.md

     reserve 104, 106:108;
 }
 ```
+The values in layout may be specified with constant expressions.

 This directive allows allocation of addresses between 101 inclusive and 111 exclusive; but not addresses 104, 106, 107, 108.
 If an _out of memory_ error occurs look at the `.def` output file for more information.

 ###     macro